 Scientists from Tomsk State University have created a microtomography device which can provide data about the inner structure of various materials, such as diamonds, to an accuracy of one micron.
 But, examining a fly stuck inside the device might be more interesting.

 EDISON Software Development Centre was asked to create the software for a microtomography device.
-An article (How does one develop software for a microtomography device in 5,233 man-hours) gave an overview of how this was achieved, detailing algorithms, mathematical solutions, implementation and the debugging process.
+The article ‘How does one develop software for a microtomography device in 5,233 man-hours’, gave an overview of how this was achieved, detailing algorithms, mathematical solutions, the implementation and the debugging process.

 The tomograph can scan matter with a resolution of up to one micron.
-That is, one hundred times thinner than human hair.
-Having completed a scan, the program creates a 3D model which shows not only the external form of the object but also the internal structure.
+That is, one hundred times thinner than the width of a human hair.
+Once a scan has been completed, the program creates a 3D model, which shows not only the external form of the object but also its internal structure.